 Childhood Cancer Statistics

-- Approximately 11,600 U.S. children under age 15 are expected to be diagnosed with cancer in 2019.
-About 1,190 deaths of children with cancer under age 15 are anticipated.
+- Approximately 11,000 U.S. children under age 15 are expected to be diagnosed with cancer in 2020.
+About 1,200 deaths of children under age 15 are anticipated.

-- The five-year survival rate for children with cancer now exceeds 80 percent, which has increased significantly in the last few decades due to cancer treatment advances.
-The survival rate for the most common childhood cancer, acute lymphoblastic leukemia, has improved dramatically to almost 92 percent.
+- The five-year survival rate now exceeds 80 percent, which has increased significantly in the last few decades due to treatment advances.
+The survival rate for the most common childhood cancer, acute lymphoblastic leukemia, has improved dramatically to 90 percent.
 Several other types of childhood cancer, including pediatric kidney tumors and most forms of lymphoma, now have five-year survival rates approaching or greater than 90 percent.

 A large brain tumor left a six-year-old girl unable to walk or talk.
 After her brain tumor resection and proton therapy - an ultra-precise form of radiation - at Texas Center for Proton Therapy, she is talking, doing arts and crafts, and singing again.
 Caitlynne wrapped up her final proton treatment with big smiles and a celebration.

 Cancers in children may be difficult to recognize, as symptoms are often similar to those caused by common illnesses or injuries.
 Parents should watch for unusual signs that persist and consult a physician with any concerns.

 - Unusual swelling

 - Persistent pain in one area of the body